sitebay/docs/articles/platform/recording/_index.md

 Take Action: Don’t just watch – act.
 Use what you learn to make your site better.

-Recording is a powerful tool in your Site Bay toolbox.
+Recording is a powerful tool in your SiteBay toolbox.
 It gives you a whole new way to understand your visitors and make your site the best it can be.
 So why not give it a try?
 You might be surprised at what you find.